dvameka/regform/README.md

         {{result}}
     </div>
 ```
- * Added an empty onChange function to handle the on change event for the nationalities drop down
+ * Add an empty onChange function to handle the on change event for the nationalities drop down
 ```javascript
     onChange(event){